Beczheng/datasci_1_loading/data/README.md

 # Data folder

-This is a folder of the acquired datasets
+This is a folder for the acquired datasets